-The location of duty may be within the commonwealth, or may be in another state or a province of Canada if an official request for assistance has been received from such state or province.

-- (d) If the situation within Massachusetts for which the Massachusetts system for advance 285 registration is activated requires either numbers or expertise of personnel that are beyond the 286 capacity of said system to provide, the commissioner may request personnel from other states 287 288 having similar personnel registries.
-In such a case, out of state personnel when acting as authorized personnel in Massachusetts shall receive the protections provided in subsections (g) 289 and (h) to members of the Massachusetts system for advance registration.
-This subsection shall 290 not apply to or affect a deployment under chapter 339 of the acts of 2000, known as the Interstate 291 Emergency Management Assistance Compact, or under section 58 of chapter 300 of the acts of 292 - 2002, known as the International Emergency Management Assistance Compact. - (e) Any mobile assets and response resources of the National Disaster Medical System in Massachusetts may be activated for duty when they are not formally activated in federal service, by the commissioner under the circumstances stated in subsection (c), subparagraphs (1) through (4).
-When so activated, individuals who are members of the National Disaster Medical System shall receive the protections provided in subsections (g) and (h) to members of the Massachusetts system for advance registration. - 300 (f) Any Massachusetts medical reserve corps established pursuant to 42 U.S.C. section 300hh-15 - 301 may be activated for duty under the circumstances stated in subsection (c), subparagraphs (1) - through (4), and when such activation is authorized by the commissioner, members of such corps - 303 shall receive the protections provided in subsections (g) and (h) to members of the Massachusetts - 304 system for advance registration. - 305 (g) In the absence of any other protections provided by law, whenever activated for duty, - 306 members of the Massachusetts system for advance registration shall be construed to be - 307 employees of the commonwealth for the purposes of chapter 258. - 308 (h) In the absence of any other benefits provided by law, any member of the Massachusetts - 309 system for advance registration who dies or who sustains disability or injury while activated for - duty shall be construed to be an employee of the commonwealth and shall be compensated in - 311 like manner as state employees are compensated under the provisions of sections 69 to 75, - 312 inclusive, of chapter 152. - 313 (i) The department of public health is authorized to promulgate rules and regulations to - 314 implement this section.
+The location of duty may be within the commonwealth, or may be in another state or a province of Canada if an official request for assistance has been received from such state or province. (d) If the situation within Massachusetts for which the Massachusetts system for advance registration is activated requires either numbers or expertise of personnel that are beyond the capacity of said system to provide, the commissioner may request personnel from other states having similar personnel registries.
+In such a case, out of state personnel when acting as authorized personnel in Massachusetts shall receive the protections provided in subsections (g) and (h) to members of the Massachusetts system for advance registration.
+This subsection shall not apply to or affect a deployment under chapter 339 of the Acts of 2000, known as the Interstate Emergency Management Assistance Compact, or under section 58 of chapter 300 of the Acts of 2002, known as the International Emergency Management Assistance Compact. (e) Any mobile assets and response resources of the National Disaster Medical System in Massachusetts may be activated for duty when they are not formally activated in federal service, by the commissioner under the circumstances stated in subsection (c), subparagraphs (1) through (4).
+When so activated, individuals who are members of the National Disaster Medical System shall receive the protections provided in subsections (g) and (h) to members of the Massachusetts system for advance registration. (f) Any Massachusetts medical reserve corps established pursuant to section 300hh-15 of chapter 42 of the United States code may be activated for duty under the circumstances stated in subsection (c), subparagraphs (1) through (4), and when such activation is authorized by the commissioner, members of such corps shall receive the protections provided in subsections (g) and (h) to members of the Massachusetts system for advance registration.

+(g) In the absence of any other protections provided by law, whenever activated for duty, members of the Massachusetts system for advance registration shall be construed to be employees of the commonwealth for the purposes of chapter 258 of the general laws.

+- (h) In the absence of any other benefits provided by law, any member of the Massachusetts system for advance registration who dies or who sustains disability or injury while activated for duty shall be construed to be an employee of the commonwealth and shall be compensated in like manner as state employees are compensated under the provisions of sections 69 through 75 of chapter 152 of the general laws. - (i) The department of public health is authorized to promulgate rules and regulations to implement this section.

-Section 25P. (a) The governor may declare that a supply emergency exists, after conferring with 315 316 the attorney general and the director of consumer affairs and business regulation, as a result of a natural disaster, military act, civil disorder, terrorist act, bio-terrorist act or other extraordinary 317 318 circumstance.
-The governor shall support said declaration of a supply emergency by making written findings regarding the market disruption, the products or services that are in short supply, 319 and the products or services that are essential to the health, safety or welfare of the people.
-This 320 written declaration shall be filed with the house and senate clerks, the attorney general and the 321 office of consumer affairs and business regulation.
-The supply emergency shall automatically 322 terminate 90 days after its declaration but may be renewed once more by the governor under the 323 same standards and procedures set forth in this paragraph.
-324
+Section 25M. (a) The governor may declare that a supply emergency exists, after conferring with the attorney general and the director of consumer affairs and business regulation, as a result of a natural disaster, military act, civil disorder, terrorist act, bio-terrorist act or other extraordinary circumstance.
+The governor shall support said declaration of a supply emergency by making written findings regarding the market disruption, the product(s) or services(s) that are in short supply, and that the product(s) or service(s) are essential to the health, safety or welfare of the people.
+This written declaration shall be filed with the house and senate clerks, the attorney general and the office of consumer affairs and business regulation.
+The supply emergency shall automatically terminate ninety days after its declaration but may be renewed once more by the governor under the same standards and procedures set forth in this paragraph.